WeblateOrg/weblate/docs/admin/translating.rst

 ---------------------------------

 Enhance the translation process with info available in the translation files.
-This includes string priority, check flags, or providing visual context.
+This includes explanation, string priority, check flags, or providing visual context.
 All these features can be set in the :ref:`source-review`:

 .. image:: /images/source-review-edit.png